 - Politicians & government agencies

 The process used to manage stakeholder communications within NZ Bus will be consistent with our values of RELIABILITY, RESPECT and FIT FOR PURPOSE.
-Compliance with the NZ Bus stakeholder management process is mandatory and is included in the Stakeholder Management Guideline.
+Compliance with the NZ Bus stakeholder management process is mandatory.

 Information Services Management Policy